 Domestic, family, or sexual violence can happen in any type of relationship or intimate partnership.
 It can happen to anyone.
 If you identify as LGBTIQ and are experiencing domestic, family, or sexual violence, please know that you are not alone.
 DVAC welcomes you.

 Domestic, family, and sexual violence is never the fault of the person being abused or controlled.
 It is the responsibility of the person misusing power and control to stop their abusive behaviour.

 The Queensland Government has released ‘Queer without Fear – Domestic and Family Violence in LGBTI Relationships’ LGBTIQ HandbookLink to external page which you may find helpful.

 https://youtu.be/IojSg-U6RkULink to external page (Source: Expression Australia)

 People with a disability

 People with disabilities are welcome at DVAC.
-If you are in need of one of services we will do everything possible to accommodate your needs.
+If you need one of our services we will do everything possible to accommodate your needs.
 Our buildings are wheelchair accessible.

-We also support people with intellectual or learning disabilities, and we can work with you and your carers to help you feel safer.
+We also support people with intellectual or learning disabilities.
+We can work with you and your carers to help you feel safer.

 How we help you when there is a problem with domestic violence or sexual violence: